NMontanaBrown/LapVideoUS-PT/INSTALL.md

 # Install

-This package relies on PyTorch=1.7.1, and [PyTorch3d](https://github.com/facebookresearch/pytorch3d) as it's main dependencies.
+This package relies on PyTorch=1.6.0, and [PyTorch3d](https://github.com/facebookresearch/pytorch3d) (0.3.0) as it's main dependencies.
+Pytorch3d 0.3.0 is only supported on Linux, therefore we only support this package for Linux.

 ## Pytorch Simulation Code

 ### Conda